Hydrangea Care: Essential Tips for Thriving Blooms

 Are Hydrangeas Deer Resistant?

-No, hydrangeas are not deer resistant and will need protection from nibblers in your garden.
-Whether you erect 8 foot fencing or use a deer repellent spray, they will need protection from deer damage.
-If you don’t protect them, deer will not only eat the flowers but enjoy the foliage too.
+No, hydrangeas are unfortunately not deer resistant and will need protection from nibblers in your garden.
+Deer will happily eat not only the flowers but also the foliage.

 karma lagoon dahlia flowers and hydrangea paniculata standard in cut flower garden